Sami Whitcomb: WNBL

 In May 2015, Whitcomb signed with the Perth Lynx for the 2015–16 WNBL season.
 She earned eight Team of the Week recognitions, was named Player of the Week for Round 3, and helped the Lynx reach their first WNBL Grand Final since 1999.
 In the grand final series, the Lynx were defeated 2–0 by the Townsville Fire despite Whitcomb's 20 points in game one and 15 points in game two.
 For the season, Whitcomb earned WNBL All-Star Five honors and finished third in league MVP voting.
 She appeared in all 27 games for the Lynx in 2015–16, averaging 19.4 points, 5.7 rebounds, 2.9 assists and 2.8 steals per game.
 She was subsequently named Lynx Club MVP.

 Whitcomb re-joined the Lynx for the 2016–17 season and earned Player of the Week honors for Round 3, Player of the Month honors for October, and had 13 Team of the Week recognitions.
 Her 23.6 points and 2.8 steals per game were first in the WNBL for the regular season, while her 91 three-pointers set a WNBL single-season record.
-Her 567 total points was also the second best mark ever set in the WNBL regular season—Penny Taylor had 570 in 2002.
-In the semi-finals, Whitcomb scored a career-high 41 points.
-She was named to the WNBL All-Star Five for the second consecutive season, after delivering the greatest scoring season in league history.
-She tallied 652 points throughout her 27 games, the highest single season points total in the WNBL's 36-year history.
-She finished the season with averages of 24.1 points, 5.2 rebounds and 3.9 assists per game, while knocking down 105 three-pointers throughout the year, besting her own WNBL record for most three-pointers made in a season.
+Her 567 total points was also the second best mark ever set in the WNBL regular season after Penny Taylor's 570 points in 2002.
+On March 3, 2017, Whitcomb scored 41 points in a 91–71 game two semi-final victory over the Dandenong Rangers.
+She made seven of her 12 three-point shots, as she notched her highest WNBL score.
+It was the most points scored in a semi-final in WNBL history and set a Perth Lynx individual points scoring record.
+The Lynx went on to lose game three of the series.
+She was named to the WNBL All-Star Five, finished second in league MVP voting behind Suzy Batkovic, and earned Lynx Club MVP honors for the second consecutive season.
+She tallied 652 points and 105 three-pointers throughout her 27 games, the highest single season points and three-pointers total in the WNBL's 36-year history.
+She finished the season with averages of 24.1 points, 5.2 rebounds, 3.9 assists and 2.6 steals per game, while shooting 41 per cent from beyond the arc.